Canada Prime Rates

 Prime Rates in the US are similar to those in Canada.
 They are the base rate used by banks to determine the interest rate for loans to borrowers with good credit.
 They also follow the overnight rate set by central banks - in the case of the US, that would be the US Federal Reserve.
 In contrast to Canada, the US banking sector is diverse and distributed amongst thousands of banks.
 Subsequently, Prime rates in the US can vary significantly from bank to bank and region to region.

-The Wall Street Journal (WSJ) publishes a Prime rate index that follows the base rate on corporate loans by at least 7 of the 10 largest US banks.
+The Wall Street Journal (WSJ) publishes a Prime rate index that follows the prime rate by at least 7 of the 10 largest US banks.
+As of November 2024, the WSJ's Prime Rate Index is at 7.75%.
+The WSJ's Prime Rate Index was at 8.50% back in January 2024 and at 4.75% back in July 2022.

-The calculators and content on this page are provided for general information purposes only.
-WOWA does not guarantee the accuracy of information shown and is not responsible for any consequences of the use of the calculator.
+• The calculators and content on this page are for general information only.
+WOWA does not guarantee the accuracy and is not responsible for any consequences of using the calculator.